liuliuOD/Dockerize-Templates/README.md

 ## License

-This project is released under the MIT license.
-See the LICENSE file for more details.
+This project is released under the AGPL v3 license.
+See the [LICENSE](./LICENSE) file for more details.